icssc/docs/content/docs/about/antalmanac/merge.md

 As of February 1st, 2026, PeterPortal will henceforth be known as *AntAlmanac Planner*, while AntAlmanac's quarter-planning capability will remain unchanged under the name *AntAlmanac Scheduler*.
-Throughout this merge, we aim to empower our developers to collaborate across teams and on initiatives that help students plan courses in both the short term and the long term.
+Throughout this merge, we aim to empower our developers to collaborate across teams on initiatives that help students plan courses in both the short term and the long term.
 If any of this interests you, we'd love to hear your ideas, questions, and feedback in the [ICSSC Projects Discord Server](https://discord.gg/MxZqH4Zz4b).